Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/sky.md

 Create different types of sky in the High Definition Render Pipeline (HDRP).

+**Note**: Procedural sky is deprecated and no longer built into HDRP.
+For information on how to add Procedural Sky to your HDRP Project, see the [Upgrading from 2019.2 to 2019.3 guide](Upgrading-From-2019.2-to-2019.3.md#ProceduralSky).

 | Page | Description |
 |-|-|
 | [Understand sky](understand-sky.md) | Understand the different ways you can create sky in HDRP. |